nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Note 1: `MAX_QUANTITY` denotes the ideal stock level of that particular item.
 * Note 2: `TAG` could be used to categorise items.
 EG: Duck can be tagged as meat.

-Example 1: `add-i n/DUCK q/10 s/NTUC max/50 metric/KG` using [Figure 1](#bruiimagesuiwithannotationpng-br) as a base.
+Example 1: `add-i n/DUCK q/10 s/NTUC max/50 metric/KG t/meat t/food` using [Figure 1](#uiimagesuiwithannotationpng) as the starting point.

-1. Select the Command Box and type in `add-i n/DUCK q/10 s/NTUC max/50 metric/KG`.
+1. Select the Command Box and type in `add-i n/DUCK q/10 s/NTUC max/50 metric/KG t/meat t/food`.
 <br>
 ![add-i example one step one](images/add-i%20example%20one%20step%20one.PNG)
 <br>